-Data entry on a job by job basis is handled via several staff within Penrith City Council City Works department.
+Data entry on a job by job basis is handled by relevant departmental staff within Penrith City Council.
 It is suggested that life cycle is used as the base for a proactive maintenance program using data collected in the most recent survey.

-As a result of this asset management plan, the following changes are proposed for the asset management system:
+As a result of this Asset Management Plan, the following changes are proposed for the asset management system;

-- Tighter integration with the GIS so that all assets can be located easily with some accuracy - Transition to work order system for work planning and control - Add additional asset data to the asset register to make the system more useful for staff - Link customer requests with specific assets or asset types.
+- Integration with GIS so that all assets can be located easily with some accuracy - Integration with Records Management to ensure all documentation relevant to each asset is linked and available. - Additional asset classes are added to ensure the system can be utilised to its full potential. - Link customer requests with specific assets or asset types.